ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 2.4.1 (2021-11-03)
+* Fix: Correctly update UI when canceling an inclusion process
+* Fix: Check for SmartStart support before using it
+* Fix: Add missing translations
+* Fixed the automatic lifeline association for some devices
+* New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.7.3)

+### 2.4.0 (2021-11-02)
+* Add support for SmartStart and inclusion of nodes with QR codes

 ### 2.3.2 (2021-10-26)
 * Try to detect sticks (like UZB and UZB1) that are incompatible with soft-reset and automatically disable it